manman2e/-1/README.md

 # RCAN for Gaofen-2 Super-Resolution

 This repository adapts [lornatang's RCAN implementation](https://github.com/lornatang/RCAN-PyTorch) and adds end-to-end tooling to train, evaluate, and deploy a Residual Channel Attention Network on Gaofen-2 satellite imagery.
+The pipeline now reads four-band RGB+NIR GeoTIFF tiles (and other multi-band rasters), letting the model consume the full spectral stack without manual preprocessing.

 ## Setup